IMES aims to accelerate innovation across a spectrum of activities that span discovery, design, and delivery of new medical devices and products.

 - A robust home for the Harvard-MIT Health Science & Technology (HST) program, which has a rich history of educating leaders in medicine and health-related technologies.

-The existing and incipient strengths of IMES and MIT will be leveraged to address the following five grand challenges:
+The existing and incipient strengths of IMES and MIT will be leveraged to address the following four grand challenges:

 Grand challenge #1:

 Make diagnosis cost-effective and accurate, and guide individual clinical decisions based on real-time monitoring and massive patient data sets in hospital and home environments.